Now.js Framework Documentation

 How it runs

-• ApiComponent: After rendering API data (or serving from cache), ApiComponent will run all [data-on-load] inside the component using the render context (the normalized payload is passed as the second argument).
+• ApiComponent: After rendering API data (or serving from cache), ApiComponent will run all [data-on-load] inside the component using the render context.

-• TableManager: When a table loads data from an API (server-side/source starts with api/ or http) and renders its rows, TableManager will invoke [data-on-load] only on the table element itself (not on every cell/row) once after the render completes.
-The payload passed is the table data (normalized) so handlers can initialize widgets tied to the table as a whole.
+• TableManager: When a table loads data from an API and renders its rows, TableManager will invoke [data-on-load] on the table element itself once after the render completes.

 Note: TemplateManager/process lifecycle changed slightly in later framework versions — data-on-load is primarily intended for API-driven payloads, but FormManager will also invoke data-on-load after form initialization when there is no explicit data-load-api (for example when a form is inserted into a modal via the ResponseHandler).
 In that case FormManager passes a normalized payload (it prefers window._currentModalData when available, otherwise the current form values) so handlers can initialize behavior for modal or pre-rendered forms.